voxel51/fiftyone-teams-app-deploy/docker/README.md

 ### Upgrade Process Recommendations

-The FiftyOne Teams 0.8.8 Database (version `0.16.6`) is forward-compatible with the FiftyOne Teams 0.9.2 Client.
+The FiftyOne Teams 0.8.8 Database (version `0.16.6`) is forward-compatible with the FiftyOne Teams 0.9.2 Client (database version `0.17.2`).
 Voxel51 recommends the following upgrade process:

 1. Ensure all Python clients set `FIFTYONE_DATABASE_ADMIN=false` (this should generally be your default)
 1. Upgrade FiftyOne Teams Python clients to FiftyOne Teams v0.9.2